Fascode-Archive/project-alexandrite/docs/README_en.md

 kiwi-ng (For help with installation, see https://osinside.github.io/kiwi/installation.html )

 ### process
-Run `./build.sh alexandrite` to complete the build automatically.
+Run `./build.sh -t alexandrite` to complete the build automatically.